-First first time I saw him, I remember thinking Austin was very fancy.
+First time I saw him, I remember thinking Austin was very fancy.
 He was in a rock-a-billy type of phase, so his hair was tall and slicked back.
-Nice button down shirt, nice shoes.
+Nice button-down shirt, nice shoes.

 Hallie: After my Colorado visit, we stayed in touch for two years by ICQ chat, remember that?

 Austin: I had that Polaroid of you above my bunk bed for probably about two years.

 Hallie: And I had the photo of you for two years on the mirror in my room.

 Austin: Oh, you did?
 Really?
 I didn’t know that.
 I didn’t know that.
 Wow.